 1 (G) coordination and communication with 2 applicable Federal and State regulatory au- 3 thorities, the local water utility authority, appli- 4 cable State environmental agencies, and sur- 5 rounding communities on remediation activities 6 conducted by the Navy at the Facility; 7 (H) improvements to processes, proce- 8 dures, organization, training, leadership, edu- 9 cation, facilities, and policy of the Department 10 of Defense related to best practices for the re- 11 mediation and closure of the Facility; and 12 (I) measures to ensure that future stra- 13 tegic level assets of the Department of Defense 14 are properly maintained and critical environ- 15 mental assets are protected.
-16 (2) PREPARATION OF PLAN.-The Secretary 17 shall prepare the plan required under paragraph (1) 18 in consultation with- 19 (A) the Administrator of the Environ- 20 mental Protection Agency; 21 (B) the head of the Hawaii Department of 22 Health; 23 (C) the Director of the United States Geo- 24 logical Survey; and
+16 (2) Preparation of Plan.-The Secretary 17 shall prepare the plan required under paragraph (1) 18 in consultation with- 19 (A) the Administrator of the Environ- 20 mental Protection Agency; 21 (B) the head of the Hawaii Department of 22 Health; 23 (C) the Director of the United States Geo- 24 logical Survey; and

-(D) the heads of such other relevant Fed eral and State agencies as the Secretary con siders appropriate.

-4 (c) Identification of Point of Contact at De-PARTMENT OF DEFENSE.-Not later than 60 days after 5 the date of the enactment of this Act, to ensure clear and 6 7 consistent communication related to the defueling, clean-8 up, closure, and remediation of the Facility, the Secretary 9 of Defense shall identify a single point of contact within 10 the Office of the Secretary of Defense to oversee and com-11 municate with the public and members of Congress re-12 garding the status of the Facility at each phase of 13 defueling, cleanup, closure, and remediation.

-(d) WATER MONITORING PROGRAM.-Not later than 60 days after the date of the enactment of this Act, the 86 Secretary of Defense shall establish a water monitoring 17 program-

-18 (1) to monitor movement of the fuel plume in19 the aquifer surrounding the Facility;

-20 (2) to monitor long-term impacts to such aqui21 fer and local water bodies resulting from water con22 tamination from the Facility; and ducts a follow up to the previously conducted vol untary survey of individuals and entities impacted by water contamination from the Facility.

-(3) to coordinate with the Agency for Toxic Substances and Disease Registry of the Department of Health and Human Services as the Agency con-
+1 (D) the heads of such other relevant Fed- 2 eral and State agencies as the Secretary con- 3 siders appropriate.
+4 (c) Identification of Point of Contact at De- 5 PARTMENT OF DEFENSE.-Not later than 60 days after 6 the date of the enactment of this Act, to ensure clear and 7 consistent communication related to the defueling, clean- 8 up, closure, and remediation of the Facility, the Secretary 9 of Defense shall identify a single point of contact within 10 the Office of the Secretary of Defense to oversee and com- 11 municate with the public and members of Congress re- 12 garding the status of the Facility at each phase of 13 defueling, cleanup, closure, and remediation.
+14 (d) Water Monitoring Program.-Not later than 15 60 days after the date of the enactment of this Act, the 16 Secretary of Defense shall establish a water monitoring 17 program- 18 (1) to monitor movement of the fuel plume in 19 the aquifer surrounding the Facility; 20 (2) to monitor long-term impacts to such aqui- 21 fer and local water bodies resulting from water con- 22 tamination from the Facility; and 23 (3) to coordinate with the Agency for Toxic 24 Substances and Disease Registry of the Department 25 of Health and Human Services as the Agency con-